ashishbindra2/workshop/docs/interview-questions/interview-theory.md

 ### 18. What are Python Iterators?

 An iterator is an object which contains a countable number of values and it is used to iterate over iterable objects like list, tuples, sets, etc.
+I
-Iterators are used mostly to iterate or convert other objects to an iterator using iter() function.
+terators are used mostly to iterate or convert other objects to an iterator using iter() function.
 Iterator uses iter() and next() functions.
 Every iterator is not a generator.